Logistics (film): Production

 In 2008, Erika Magnusson and Daniel Andersson asked themselves where modern electronic gadgets come from.
 They conceived the idea to follow the production cycle of a pedometer in reverse chronological order from end sales back to its origin and manufacture.
 The route of the journey commenced in Stockholm, then proceeded through Insjön, Gothenburg, Bremerhaven, Rotterdam, Algeciras, Málaga, and finished in Shenzhen at the manufacturer in Bao'an.

 Funding was provided by the Innovativ Kultur Foundation and Kulturbryggan.

 The project was filmed in real time during a trip to and in locations at a factory, following the route of the product's manufacture from the store in Stockholm where it was purchased to the factory in China where it was manufactured.

 Screening

-The 51,420 minute (5-weeks long) film was screened at Uppsala City Library from 1 December 2012 to 6 January 2013, at The House of Culture, Stockholm, and had its world premiere at the 2014 Fringe Film Festival Shenzhen, as well as being streamed online.
+The 51,420 minute (5-weeks long) film was first screened at Uppsala City Library from 1 December 2012 to 6 January 2013.
+It was then screened at The House of Culture, Stockholm, and had its world premiere at the 2014 Fringe Film Festival Shenzhen, as well as being streamed online.